spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 ## Queuing conversions

+According to your [configuration settings](https://docs.spatie.be/laravel-medialibrary/v8/installation-setup), your conversions may be generated in queue by default or not.

-By default, a conversion will be added to the queue that you've [specified in the configuration](https://docs.spatie.be/laravel-medialibrary/v8/installation-setup).
-If you want your image to be created directly (and not on a queue) use `nonQueued` on a conversion.
+By setting your `queue_conversions_by_default` config value to `true`, conversions will all be added to the queue that you've specified in the `queue_name` config value.

+If you want the opposite behavior, then set your `queue_conversions_by_default` config value to `false` to get all your conversions generated synchronously.

+In case you need to override the global configuration for a given conversion, use the `queued` or the `nonQueued` method to define the way it should be generated.

 ```php
 // in your model